 Graduate Student of Social Psychology

-Julie is currently in her 1st year in the Hirtlab.
-Last Spring she graduated from The Ohio State University with a B.S. in Psychology.
+Julie is currently in her 2nd year in the Hirtlab.
+She graduated from The Ohio State University in 2012 with a B.S. in Psychology.
 Her research projects there focused on the protection of self-esteem and on the effects of interpersonal goals in relationships.
 Her main interests lie with the self, and specifically with self-protective mechanisms.

 When not doing research, Julie likes to watch ridiculous reality TV shows, bake, and play volleyball.